rohan-deshpande/trux/docs/README.md

 With its focus placed on enabling the creation of fully customisable bridges between your API and UI, Trux provides convenient and safe ways to mutate data and synchronise these mutations with your components.

-**With Trux, your data stores become the sources of truth for your app's data dependent user interfaces.** All you need to do is create some stores, connect components to them and let it do the work.
+**With Trux, your data stores become the sources of truth for your app's data driven user interfaces.** All you need to do is create some stores, connect components to them and let it do the work.

 While it was designed with [React](https://rohan-deshpande.gitbooks.io/trux/content/usage/react.html) and a REST API in mind, Trux can also be used with other view libraries and API systems such as [Vue](https://rohan-deshpande.gitbooks.io/trux/content/usage/vue.html
 ) and [GraphQL](https://rohan-deshpande.gitbooks.io/trux/content/usage/graphql.html).